-Benefits are technically available the day after a veteran transfers assets to meet financial requirements, however It is critical to speak with an elder law attorney before transferring any assets as transferring access may impact your ability to receive Medicaid benefits.
+Benefits are technically available the day after a veteran transfers assets to meet financial requirements, however, veterans should be aware that the transfer of assets can negatively impact their future Medicaid eligibility.
+It is critical to speak with an elder law attorney before transferring any assets.